gateswell/SplitBarcode/README.md

 The repository provides scripts for spliting PE fastq from MGI sequencer platform by barcodes sequence.
 ## Author
-The current implementation was written by caoshuhuan (caoshuhuan@yeah.net). send email to me if you have any question about this script, I feel appeciate when you report bug to me !
+The current implementation was written by caoshuhuan (caoshuhuan@yeah.net).
+I would appeciate if you send email to me when you have any question about this script or report bug !
 ## Version history
 The current code version is v1.0